Spinal Cord Injury: Bowel and Bladder Management

 Spasticity

-Around 65% - 78% of people with spinal cord injuries have spasticity [2].
+Around 65%—78 % of people with spinal cord injuries have spasticity [2].
 Spasticity is uncontrolled muscle tightening or contraction.
-The damage from spinal cord injuries causes misfires in the nervous system leading to twitching, jerking, or stiffening of muscles.
+The damage from spinal cord injuries causes misfires in the nervous system, leading to muscle twitching, jerking, or stiffening.

 Autonomic dysreflexia

 In some people with spinal cord injuries, a full bladder or bowel distention can cause a potentially dangerous condition called autonomic dysreflexia.
-The full bladder or bowel triggers a sudden exaggerated reflex that causes an increase in blood pressure.
+The full bladder or bowel triggers a sudden, exaggerated reflex that increases blood pressure.
 This condition is also associated with a severe headache, low heart rate, cold skin, and sweating in the lower body [8].

 Respiratory problems

-If the diaphragm function is affected, as with cervical spinal cord injuries, there may be breathing difficulties.
-People with lumbar spinal cord injuries can even have respiratory problems as the abdominal muscles are used to breathe.
+If the diaphragm function is affected, as with cervical spinal cord injuries, breathing difficulties may occur.
+People with lumbar spinal cord injuries can even have respiratory problems, as the abdominal muscles are used to breathe.

 Sexual problems